On the existence of solutions of dynamic equations on time scales in Banach spaces: Concluding remarks

+In \theoremRef{thm_03} we prove the equivalence between local solutions of the IVP \eqref{eq_02_17} and solutions of the corresponding Volterra-type integral equation \eqref{eq_02_18}. \theoremRef{thm_04} and \theoremRef{thm_05} are direct consequences of this result.
+Such an equivalence is well-known in the literature, although in a different setting (see e.g. \cite{Cichon_Kubiaczyk_SikorskaNowak_Yantir_2012, Kubiaczyk_SikorskaNowak}).
+Thus, we present and prove it ourselves in order to stress the technical discrepancies described in the previous paragraph, and to show how they can be overcome.

+\lemmaRef{lm_03} is based on Lemma $13.2.1$ in \cite{Banas_Goebel}, where it is stated in a slightly different form.
+For completeness, we provide the proof ourselves.
+However, note that the proof we present mimics the steps of the proof of the above-mentioned result from \cite{Banas_Goebel}.

 \lemmaRef{lm_04} provides a new result in the context of time scales and the theory of measures of noncompactness.
-The proof was inspired by the proof of Lemma $3$ in \cite{Oberta} and the proof of Lemma $13.2.2$ in \cite{Banas_Goebel}.
+The proof was inspired by the proof of Lemma $3$ in \cite{Oberta} and that of Lemma $13.2.2$ in \cite{Banas_Goebel}.
+Finally, note that a similar relation as in \lemmaRef{lm_04}, yet in a different setting (e.g. notice the use of the newly introduced notion of uniform rd-equicontinuity), in the context of time scales was also shown e.g. in \cite{Kubiaczyk_SikorskaNowak, SikorskaNowak}.

+\theoremRef{thm_06} is an extension of Theorem $11.2$ in \cite{Banas_Goebel} to the case of an arbitrary time scale.
+However, note that in \cite{Banas_Goebel}, the proof of the first $5$ axioms of \definitionRef{def_05} is skipped.
+Thus, the proof presented by us supplements also the case of $\T=\R$ proved in \cite{Banas_Goebel}, as we provide the proofs for these axioms as well.
+Also, note that in the proof of \theoremRef{thm_06}, verification of \axiomRef{def_05_ax_06} of \definitionRef{def_05} follows precisely the above-mentioned proof from \cite{Banas_Goebel}.

 The notion of a Kamke $\Delta$-function (see \definitionRef{def_07}) is a new concept in the theory of time scales.
-However, this notion is well-known for the case of $\T=\R$, and was inspired by Definition $3.1$ in \cite{Li} and Section $13.3$ in \cite{Banas_Goebel}.
-In \theoremRef{thm_07} we provide an example of a Kamke $\Delta$-function.
-However, it might be an interesting question to find more sophisticated examples of Kamke $\Delta$-functions, e.g. one which is not of the form $q\br{t}\cdot{h}\br{x}$, or one for which $u\equiv0$ is not the unique non-negative continuous solution of \eqref{eq_02_31} (and thus the additional requirement regarding $\Delta$-differentiability at $a$ from \axiomRef{def_07_ax_04} of \definitionRef{def_07} would need to be employed).
+It extends the notion of a Kamke function presented in Definition $3.1$ in \cite{Li} and Section $13.3$ in \cite{Banas_Goebel}, to the case of an arbitrary time scale.
+In particular, note that for $\T=\R$, Kamke $\Delta$-function reduces to these two above mentioned notions of Kamke function.
+In \theoremRef{thm_10} we provide a particular example of a Kamke $\Delta$-function, which for $\T=\R$ reduces to the well-known example of a Kamke function usually found in the literature.
+However, it might be an interesting question to find more sophisticated examples of Kamke $\Delta$-functions, e.g. one which is not of the form $q\br{t}\cdot{h}\br{x}$, or one for which $u\equiv0$ is not the unique non-negative continuous solution of \eqref{eq_02_46} (and thus the additional requirement regarding $\Delta$-differentiability at $a$ from \axiomRef{def_07_ax_04} of \definitionRef{def_07} would need to be employed).